Atharva-web/React-notes/README.md

-All my react learning are stored here in the form of code and comments
+All of my react learnings are stored here in the form of code and comments